OpenTOSCA/container/docs/DeveloperGuide.md

 **Fig.4: Define details of new Eclipse plug-in project.**

 4. Define at "**Name**" a human readable name of this project/bundle, e.g. "**Core File Service Implementation**"
-5. A Activator is a class that contains the methods "**start**" and "**stop**" that will be executed when the bundle will be started/stopped in the OSGi framework.
-Usually a Activator is not necessary.
+5. An Activator is a class that contains the methods "**start**" and "**stop**" that will be executed when the bundle will be started/stopped in the OSGi framework.
+Usually an Activator is not necessary.
    Thus, deselect the checkbox "**Generate an activator...**"
 6. Click on "**Finish**" to create the plug in project.

 ### Create / provide a declarative service

-A OSGi service consists of a interface class and one or more implementation classes (e.g. the Core File Service implementation for a database or Amazon S3) Interface and implementations should be in separate projects/bundles.
+An OSGi service consists of an interface class and one or more implementation classes (e.g. the Core File Service implementation for a database or Amazon S3) Interface and implementations should be in separate projects/bundles.

 _Interface project:_